MPhil (Fine Art) - Full Time and Part Time Study

 • a 500 word summary of the contribution to knowledge and understanding together with documentation of the work;

-All elements of the examination must be passed.
+All elements of the examination must be passed to receive the award of MPhil in Fine Art.
 The submission is examined with reference to the initial aims of the research project.

 Please note that in the event of a failure to progress, or a voluntary withdrawal from the program, tuition is non refundable.